timoinutilis/lowres-nx/docs/readme.txt

 - Read the manual, especially the introduction!

 - The manual sometimes refers to the interface of the iOS app.
-  On macOS just use any text editor, there is no included one.
+  On macOS/Windows just use any text editor, there is no included one.

 - Share programs and discuss on: https://lowresnx.inutilis.com